JaywongWang/CBP/README.md

 Put the feature hdf5 file in the corresponding directory `./datasets/{DATASET}/features/`

 We decode TACoS/Charades videos using `fps=16` and extract C3D (fc6) features for each non-overlap 16-frame snippet.
 Therefore, each feature corresponds to 1-second snippet.
 For ActivityNet, each feature corresponds to 2-second snippet.
+To extract C3D fc6 features, I mainly refer to this [code](https://github.com/yyuanad/Pytorch_C3D_Feature_Extractor).

 3. Download trained models.